 The Authority serves as an administrator for thirty HUD-approved Housing Counseling Agencies in Virginia.
 The Housing Counseling Assistance Program provides counseling to consumers on seeking, financing, maintaining, renting, or owning a home.
-The Authority received and disbursed pass-through grants totaling \$44,550 and \$51,581 during the first quarter of fiscal year 2012 and 2011, respectively.
+The Authority received and disbursed pass-through grants totaling \$120,284 and \$124,844 during the first nine months of fiscal years 2012, and 2011, respectively.